 The LLC’s Operating Agreement sets forth the Management of an LLC.
 Most LLCs fall into one of two categories: (1) Member-Managed or (2) Manager-Managed.

 It is important that the managers sign signature-blocks in contracts in their management capacity and not as simply “members”.
 This is similar to the corporate context where contracts should not be signed by someone as a “stockholder” because the stockholder has no agency authority.
 It is better to use the “manager” title or “managing member” title where appropriate.

-An Operating Agreement that provides for management by managing members or managers can reserve certain significant decisions to the members, or provide for approval of certain items by members.
-The items are often called “Major Decisions”.
+An Operating Agreement that provides for management by managing members or managers can reserve certain significant decisions to the members.
+They can also provide for approval of certain significant decisions by members.
+The are often called “Major Decisions” in the Operating Agreement.

 Examples of Major Decisions often found in Operating Agreements include decisions concerning sale of the property, financing, operating and capital budgets (and how much a managing member or manager can deviate from an approved budget without approval), major leases, major capital expenditures, new business ventures, and decisions regarding bankruptcy or insolvency.